scality/eve/doc/source/relnotes.rst

 Bugfixes
 --------

-- Fixing a regression that broke the rebuild form request.
+- Fix a regression that broke the rebuild form request.
 (EVE-950)

 Eve 1.3.33 (2018-05-14)